csgf/jsaga-adaptor-rocci/README.md

 - JSAGA libs (v1.1.x)

 <h2>About the JSAGA Adaptor</h2>
-Using the JSAGA adaptor for OCCI-compliant cloud middleware stacks implementation of the OCCI standard, user can:
+Using the JSAGA adaptor for OCCI-compliant cloud middleware stacks supporting the OCCI standard, user can:
 - switching on the VM pre-installed with the required application,
 - establishing a secure connection to it signed using a digital “robot” certificate,
 - staging the input file(s) in the VM,